Why There's No Such Thing as a 'Safe' Drug?

 Generic drugs are designed to be equivalent to the brand-name drug in terms of dosage, strength, route of administration, quality, and intended use.
 However, there may be slight variations in the inactive ingredients or formulation that can impact how the drug is absorbed or metabolized in the body.

-This is why generic drugs may have slightly different side effects or efficacy profiles compared to their brand-name counterparts.
-However, the NPRA and other regulatory agencies require generic drugs to undergo rigorous testing to ensure that they meet the same safety, efficacy, and quality standards as the brand-name drug before they are approved for use.
+Of course, the NPRA and other regulatory agencies require generic drugs to undergo rigorous testing to ensure that they meet the same safety, efficacy, and quality standards as the brand-name drug before they are approved for use.

 No comments: